-Due to the incomplete digestion and absorption, a portion of sugar alcohol remains in the gut.
+Due to incomplete digestion and absorption, a portion of sugar alcohol remains in the gut.
 Incomplete Digestion can lead to fermentation by bacteria into the intestine and issues such as bloating and excess.
-Additionally, sugar alcohols hold a lot of water in the bowel and for this reason, they may cause diarrhea.
+Additionally, sugar alcohols hold a lot of water in the bowel, and for this reason, they may cause diarrhea.
 Manufacturers state that this effect is usually an initial response and that increased tolerance often comes with repeat consumption.
 However, with some consumers, digestive issues may be an ongoing problem.

 Broken into categories based on chemical structure, there are three types of polyols: sorbitol, mannitol, xylitol are derived from monosaccharides, isomalt, lactitol, and maltitol are disaccharides derived, and hydrogenated starch (HSH) are derived from polysaccharides.

 Frequently used in chewing gums and hard candy Mannitol is extracted from seaweed for use in food production.
 Less sweet than sugar, more is required to match the relative sweetness of sugar.
-Mannitol is most likely to cause bloating and has a laxative effect and as such a label warning is often seen to that effect.
+Mannitol is most likely to cause bloating and has a laxative effect, and as such, a label warning is often seen to that effect.

 Xylitol is a sugar alcohol made from a part of birch trees that have been used safely since the 1960s.
 Despite researching this ingredient, at this stage, there are no adverse reports of xylitol in humans.
 In fact, the opposite seems to be true with positive effects on tooth decay reduction.
 Unlike sugar, Sugar alcohols cannot be acted upon by bacteria in the mouth.
-Research has shown that regular chewing of gum containing xylitol showed up to 60% reduction in tooth decay when compared to controls.
-The other positive report for diabetics is reduced blood sugar and insulin responses to xylitol consumption when compared to sugar.
+Research has shown that regular chewing of gum containing xylitol showed up to a 60% reduction in tooth decay when compared to controls.
+The other positive report for people with diabetes is reduced blood sugar and insulin responses to xylitol consumption compared to sugar.

 Foods containing sugar alcohols are increasingly available due to the trend in diet, low-carb, and diabetic foods.
-Consumers, particularly diabetics need to keep in mind the total daily consumption of sugar alcohols and those experiencing ongoing digestive upset would do well to eliminate them from their diets.
+Consumers, particularly diabetics, need to keep in mind the total daily consumption of sugar alcohols, and those experiencing ongoing digestive upset would do well to eliminate them from their diets.
 Of course, sugar alcohols are definitely out for dogs and possibly other pets as well.

-Finally, while sugar may be responsible or partially so for many of modern society’s health complaints, it is a natural substance that we have been consuming for thousands of years.
+Finally, while sugar may be responsible or partially so for much of modern society’s health complaints, it is a natural substance that we have been consuming for thousands of years.
 While we eat far too much of it, sugar is part of our evolutionary history.
 On the other hand, sugar alcohols have only been used in recent times.
-The effects of long-term use, beneficial or otherwise are not known.
+The effects of long-term use, beneficial or otherwise, are not known.
 As such, moderation is recommended when including sugar alcohols as part of your diet.